Research Hub · NIH Biofield + Bioelectric Code

 The Biofield: NIH Federal Vocabulary + the Levin Bioelectric Code

 A complete reference hub for the federally-recognized "biofield" research category coined by NIH's Office of Alternative Medicine in 1994 and the Michael Levin bioelectric-code research program at Tufts University that has been mapping the molecular mechanism of bioelectric morphogenesis for two decades.
-Six Journal essays, synthesized.
+Fifteen Journal essays, synthesized.

 The federal vocabulary moment — May 1994